xz-stjude/MitoEdit/README.md

 ## What data parameters does MitoEdit require?
 MitoEdit needs the following input parameters:
-### Required Data:
+### Required Data Parameters:

 #### 1. Position:
-- The position of the base you want to edit (1-based index).
-For example, if you want to modify the first base of the sequence, you would enter 1.
+- The position of the base to target (1-based index).
+For example, if you want to modify the seventh base of the sequence, you would enter 7.

 #### 2. Reference Base:
 - The original base at the specified position (A, T, C, or G).

 #### 3. Mutant Base:
-- The desired base edit (A, T, C, or G).
+- The desired base conversion (A, T, C, or G).

 ### Optional Data Parameter:
 #### Input File:
-- The path to a file (.txt / .fasta) containing DNA sequence.
+- The path to a file (.txt / .fasta) containing the DNA sequence.
 - If not provided, MitoEdit will use the [human mtDNA sequence](https://www.ncbi.nlm.nih.gov/nuccore/251831106) from NCBI by default.

 ## What MitoEdit outputs are included?